yiisoft/yii2/docs/guide/events.md

 $this->trigger('createUserEvent', $event);
 ```

-Event name should be unique within the class it is defined at.
-Event names are *case-sensitive*.
-It is a good practice
+The event name needs to be unique within the class it is defined.
+Event names are *case-sensitive*, bu it is a good practice
-to define event names using class constants:
+to define event names as class constants:

 ```php
 class Mailer extends Component